 - Many other tessellations are possible with combinations of pattern block shapes.
 Get them to experiment with combinations of regular polygons.
 These tessellations are known as semi-regular tessellations.
 For example, from the table it looks like 2 squares and three triangles might fit together about a point because 90°+ 90°+ 60°+ 60°+ 60° = 360°.

 - Give the students Copymaster 2 that gives templates for the regular polygons up to the 12-sided shape (dodecagon).
 By stapling through the centre of each shape onto blank pages underneath students can make multiples of each regular polygon.
-Get them to use the table and the cut out shapes to find as many semi-regular tessellations as they can.
+Ask students to use the table and the cut out shapes to find as many semi-regular tessellations as they can.

-- There are two approaches for this depending on the ability of your students.
+There are two approaches for this depending on the ability of your students.
 The first way is to notice that no polygon has an interior angle greater than 180°.
 They are always less than this.
-And no polygon has an interior angle smaller than 60°.
-(You can see this intuitively from the table.)
-That means that you need at least three polygons to come together at a vertex (it has to be an integer more than 360/180) and no more than six (it has to be less than 360/60).
-So,
+And no polygon has an interior angle smaller than 60°(from the table.)
+That means that you need at least three polygons to come together at a vertex and no more than six polygons since 6 x 60° = 360°:

 Only three of these are possible for regular polygons.
-So the only tessellation by regular polygons requires an equilateral triangle, a square or a hexagon.
+The only tessellation by regular polygons requires an equilateral triangle, a square or a hexagon.